Quikii/Ollama-run-async/Async_RAG/ReadME.md

 This package provides two paired functions, `build_retriever` and `build_retriever_async`, to turn a set of PDF/CSV documents into a retrieval-augmented LLM pipeline powered by Ollama embeddings and LangChain FAISS/Chroma vector stores.

-Each chunk you retrieve carries rich metadata (e.g. source filename, party label, CSV columns), and you can choose:
+Each chunk you retrieve carries rich metadata (e.g. source filename, author label, CSV columns), and you can choose:

 * **How to split** your text (recursive vs. semantic sentence splitting)
 * **Which embedder** to use (default Ollama or your own)